egonos/Introduction-to-Machine-Learning-Interviews-Book-Solutions/Chapter 8 Answers.md

 -> Predictors are not correlated.
 -> Each data point is equally significant.

->Mainly there are 7 assumptions taken while using Linear Regression: (ref: https://www.geeksforgeeks.org/assumptions-of-linear-regression/)
+> "Mainly there are 7 assumptions taken while using Linear Regression([source](https://www.geeksforgeeks.org/assumptions-of-linear-regression/)):"
+>

->Linear Model
+> - Linear Model
-> No Multicolinearlity in the data
+> - No Multicollinearity in the data
-> Homoscedasticity of Residuals or Equal Variances
+> - Homoscedasticity of Residuals or Equal Variances
-> No Autocorrelation in residuals
+> - No Autocorrelation in residuals
-> Number of observations Greater than the number of predictors
+> - Number of observations greater than the number of predictors
-> Each observation is unique
+> - Each observation is unique
-> Predictors are distributed Normally
+> - Predictors are distributed normally

 **2.** What happens if we don’t apply feature scaling to logistic regression?